* This is the Professional Version. *

 The first few attacks usually affect only a single joint and last only a few days.
 Later attacks may affect several joints simultaneously or sequentially and persist up to 3 wk if untreated.
 Subsequent attacks develop after progressively shorter symptom-free intervals.
 Eventually, several attacks may occur each year.

 Tophi develop most often in patients with chronic gout, but they can rarely occur in patients who have never had acute gouty arthritis.
 They are usually firm yellow or white papules or nodules, single or multiple.
 They can develop in various locations, commonly the fingers, hands, feet, and around the olecranon or Achilles tendon.
 Tophi can also develop in the kidneys and other organs and under the skin on the ears.
 Patients with osteoarthritic Heberden nodes may develop tophi in the nodes.
 This development occurs most often in elderly women taking diuretics.
-Normally painless, tophi, especially in the olecranon bursae, can become acutely inflamed and painful.
+Normally painless, tophi, especially in the olecranon bursae, can become acutely inflamed and painful, often after mild or inapparent injury.
 Tophi may even erupt through the skin, discharging chalky masses of urate crystals.
-Tophi may eventually cause deformities.
+Tophi may eventually cause deformities and secondary osteoarthritis.

 Cardiovascular disease and the metabolic syndrome are common among patients with gout.

-Gout should be suspected in patients with acute mono- or oligoarticular arthritis, particularly older adults or those with other risk factors.
+The diagnosis of gout should be suspected in patients with acute monoarticular or oligoarticular arthritis, particularly older adults or those with other risk factors.
 Podagra and recurrent instep inflammation are particularly suggestive.
 Previous attacks that began explosively and resolved spontaneously are also characteristic.
 Similar symptoms can result from the following:

 (however, CPPD generally occurs in larger joints, is not associated with tophi, and its clinical course is usually milder)